CIRA-Pulsars-and-Transients-Group/mwa-vcs-fluxcal/README.md

 provide the fraction of the bandwidth and integration time flagged in the data using the `--bw_flagged` and `--time_flagged` options.
 For example, most SMART observations flag 4 out of 32 fine channels per coarse channel during calibration.
-Therefore the user would specify `--bw_flagged 0.125`.
+Therefore, the user would specify `--bw_flagged 0.125`.
 This number is used to modify the bandwidth used in the radiometer equation.

 # Credit